 The series began last February in Cottbus, Germany, where Carlos Yulo was off to a humble start.
 He failed to qualify for the floor exercise apparatus, where he’s considered to be the strongest competitor in, ranking 20th in the qualifications.
 The same with the vault apparatus, where he’s once the world champion, placing 12th while his teammate Juancho Miguel Besana at the 8th spot.
 Yet Carlos kept his head up, as he’s always done, ruling the parallel bars qualifiers and eventually settling for bronze during the finals on February 26, 2023.

 Carlos Yulo’s well-deserved redemption happened just earlier this month in the Doha leg of the series.
 He regained his status of the king of the floor exercise, getting the highest difficulty and execution scores.
-Meanwhile, he also improved his placement on the parallel bars with a silver medal finish with an average score of 14.933 just behind the 14.966 set by Ukraine’s Ilia Kovtun As if these victories weren’t enough, Carlos Yulo was able to add another bronze medal for his vault performance.
+Meanwhile, he also improved his placement on the parallel bars with a silver medal finish garnering an average score of 14.933 just behind the 14.966 set by Ukraine’s Ilia Kovtun.
+As if these victories weren’t enough, Carlos Yulo was able to add another bronze medal for his vault performance.

 And just over the weekend, the two-time world champion continued his winning momentum in Baku, Azerbaijan.
 On March 11, Carlos Yulo reigned supreme at the parallel bars with a whopping 15.400 score, this time finally getting that gold and breaking Kovtun’s winning streak in the apparatus.
 The next day after this, he then dominated the vault clinching another gold in the series.
 All in all, the Pinoy champ raked in three gold, a silver, and two bronze medals.